tduong10101/tdinvoke.net/source/_posts/my-random-podcast.md

     - aws
 ---
 {% asset_img A-0901-Podcast-BBVA-1024x416.jpg %}
-I've been trying to catch up with a few podcasts and was while can't decide  what to listen to first.
+I've been trying to catch up with a few podcasts and can't decide  what to listen to first.
 So I thought, let create an app that could pick out a random episode for me.
 Less thinking about picking and more time listening!

 So here is what I came up with.